-Upon the filing of certified adopted budgets by the Borough's Local School District and the County, the tax rate is struck by the Cape May County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
+Upon the filing of certified adopted budgets by the municipality's Local School District and the County, the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
 The statutory provision for the assessment of property, levying of taxes and the collection thereof are set forth in N.J.S.A.
 54:4-1 et seq.
 Special taxing districts are permitted in New Jersey for various special services rendered to the properties located within the special districts.

-Tax bills are mailed annually in June by the Borough's Tax Collector.
+Tax bills are mailed annually in June of the current year.
 The taxes are due August 1 and November 1, respectively, and are adjusted to reflect the current calendar year's total tax liability.
 The preliminary taxes due February 1 and May 1 of the succeeding year are based upon one-half of the current year's total tax.